-kyphoplasty, vertebroplasty (kyphon - kyph)
+kyphoplasty, vertebroplasty (kyphon - kyph), Houston

 Osteoporotic compression fractures of the spine

 (thoracic and lumbar) can be very painful.
-Two
+Each year, 700,000 people

 techniques which are available to improve pain from osteoporotic compression